kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/why-react/why-react-are-there-other-tools.md

 # Why React?
-Are there other tools?
+Are there Other Tools?

 When it comes to choosing a JavaScript library or framework for building user interfaces, developers have a plethora of options.
 React, Angular, and Vue are among the top choices in the current market.
 Each of these tools has its strengths and weaknesses, and the best choice often depends on the specific requirements of the project.
 However, React has seen a surge in popularity and demand in recent years, and for good reason.